silasburger/portfolio/README.md

 Portfolio site to put my projects on display

 # Todo
+- add max width / height and min width / height to images
+- Place About me part of site at the top.
-- add content to projects
+- Add jQuery loading anymations to move from about me to projects